This DIY tutorial turns a cast off window and an engineering print sized family picture into a repurposed, rustic old window photo frame.

 Once everything was secured to the foam board it was then attached to the window itself with brad nails and a staple gun.

-The third part of the project was cutting, lightly sanding, cleaning and painting old fence boards to create a farmhouse shutter affect.
+The next part of the project was cutting, lightly sanding, cleaning and painting old fence boards to create a farmhouse shutter affect.
+(You can read all about our DIY Plank Accent Wall and 7 Chalk Painting Tips for Beginners for more details on this type of process.)

 The boards were then sanded again with a palm sander, heavily distressing the boards.